EpiphanySoft/switchit/README.md

        git commit [options]

-When no sub-container or sub-command is passed to a container, its help page is displayed automatically, unless it defined a `default` alias for a command (more information on the [Custom aliases](#custom-aliases-and-default-sub-command) section).
+When no sub-container or sub-command is passed to a container, its help page is displayed automatically, unless it defined its own default sub-command (more information on the [Custom aliases](#custom-aliases-and-default-sub-command) section).

     $ node examples/git.js